RyanMasson/restaurant-datamodel/README.md

 # restaurant-datamodel

-This is the codebase for my portfolio project Building a Dimensional Data Model with Snowflake and dbt for Restaurant Cost Control, which can be found on my website https://ryanmasson.carrd.co/
+This is the codebase for my portfolio project "Building a Dimensional Data Model with Snowflake and dbt for Restaurant Cost Control", which can be found on my website https://ryanmasson.carrd.co/

 This repository contains four parts: